gears1763-2/gears1763-2_Intro2Coding_Python3/2_Hello_World/Hello_World.md

 statement "Hello, world!".

 To begin, create a folder on your desktop (you can call it whatever you want).
-Be sure to have the folder open to follow along.
+Be sure to have the folder open in your file explorer to follow along.

 Next, open your editor, create a new file, and save it to your folder using the filename `hello_world.py`.
 Although this file is currently empty, it should exist in your folder